-Nokia is not a plea to boycott the South Korean car manufacturer -- it's one of the world's leading makers of cell phones.
+Nokia is one of the world's leading makers of cell phones.
 First incorporated in the Finnish city it's named after, Nokia's business consists of mobile device manufacturing and services, primarily running Microsoft's Windows mobile platform, as well as NAVTEQ (digital map content and services).
 Nokia also operates the Nokia Siemens Networks in partnership with Munich-based Siemens; the joint venture is a leading player in the telecom infrastructure and services market.
 With products in more than 160 countries, Nokia's largest single-country market, by more than double, is China, at about 15% of sales.

 By region Europe is Nokia's largest contributor to sales, pulling in about one-third.
 Its business in the US generates less than 5% of sales, behind six other countries by percentage of Nokia's sales.
 Key R&D and software development locations are in China, Finland, Germany, and the US.